prithwi111/Car-Price-Prediction-ML/README.md

 # 📌 Project Overview
 The model is trained on car features such as:
-- Present Price
+- Present Price.
-- Kms Driven
+- Kms Driven.
-- Fuel Type
+- Fuel Type.
-- Seller Type
+- Seller Type.
-- Transmission
+- Transmission.
-- Car Age
+- Car Age.

 The model predicts the **Selling Price of a Car in Lakhs**.